advancedresearch/the_century_of_satire/the-jesus-character-as-a-satirical-confession-of-pedophilia.md

 The divine powers resurrects Jesus from the dead.
 At this point, Jesus gives up and his intense love for people that trigger his abusive behavior, is moving emotionally behind a wall, where the divine heritage is finally accepted by Jesus.
-Jesus do not even want a woman to touch him, because he is not yet to ascend toward heaven.
+Jesus does not even want a woman to touch him, because he is not yet to ascend toward heaven.
+While accepting his destiny as a divine heir, Jesus is still not trusting himself around others.

 This is a metaphor for despite all the flaws that human have, we are magnificent creatures.
 Like Jesus or Medea are from divine origin,